sai-manasa92/git-tutorial/README.md

 - opens up another editor allowing us to edit the commit message for the new combined commit.
 - :wq (write and quit)
 - git log : to check the change.
+- git push origin <branch_name> -f : force pushing is essential for the changes to reflect on the remote branch during the pull request.

 ### Rewording a commit message
 Two types of Rewording a commit message: